mmbmf1/mmbmf1/posts/postgresql-connection-pooling.md

 ## The Problem

-Creating new connections per request hits limits and leaks connections.
+Creating new connections per request can hit limits and potentially leak connections if cleanup is forgotten.

 ```typescript
 const client = new Client({ /* config */ });